-My name is Megan Smith (just got married in July… Yeah!!) and this is my sixth year teaching Spanish in Louisville, Kentucky.
+My name is Megan Smith and this is my seventh year teaching Spanish in Louisville, Kentucky.
 I studied International Business and Spanish at Grand Valley State University in Michigan and am now finishing my master’s in Education at Northern Kentucky University.
 I really love my job and what I get to do in the classroom.
 I’m lucky to have a school who gives me freedom to try new things, a friend and mentor (Kara) who challenges me as a teacher, and other hardworking teachers who are willing to collaborate with me!
-I am honored to be the 2011 Kentucky New Teacher of the Year from the Kentucky World Language Association.
-This year Kara, Rachel, and I will be presenting this November at ACTFL’s national conference in Orlando.
-We can’t wait!
+I am honored to have been the 2011 Kentucky New Teacher of the Year from the Kentucky World Language Association.
+In November 2013, Kara, Rachel, and I presented at ACTFL’s national conference in Orlando.
+How awesome!

 And a big hello from me, Kara Parker!
-I’ll be the other collaborator on this blog.
-I’d say that I’ve been “around the block” when it comes to teaching.
-I’ve taught for 11 years total (6 at a private Catholic girls school, 2 at a large public school (with Megan), and now 3 years at an awesome alternative school).
-I have my National Board Certification in World Languages <whew!> I’m excited to share on this site.
+I’m the other collaborator on this blog.
+I’ve taught for 12 years total (6 at a private Catholic girls school, 2 at a large public school with Megan, and 4 years at an awesome alternative school).
+I recently moved to Denver, CO and I am seeing what great things are happening here.
+I have my National Board Certification in World Languages. <whew!> I’m excited to share on this site. :)